International Market Place: Historical roots

 Beach was honored with a House Resolution Tourism Award in 1957.
 He died in Hawaii in 1989.
-The International Market Place had experienced almost complete turnover since its inception, and all of its buildings were finally bulldozed in 2013 after it had fallen into great disrepair.
+The International Market Place had experienced almost complete turnover since its inception, and all of its buildings were finally bulldozed in 2013 after they had fallen into great disrepair.
 Preservationists ensured that the main banyan tree remained for the completely new International Market Place's grand reopening in 2016.
 A commemorative plaque installed on the new "Don's Treehouse" reads in part: "The opening of Dagger Bar and the Bazaar Buildings in 1956 marked the establishment of Waikiki Village.
 Donn Beach...lived and worked in this treehouse...it was also the broadcasting home of radio personalities like J. Akuhead Pupule, who shared Hawaiian music with the world."

 Tenants

 The International Market Place's tenants include approximately 90 stores and 10 restaurants.
 Its former anchor tenant was a three-level, 80,000-square-foot Saks Fifth Avenue, the department store’s only full-line Hawai‘i location.
-The department store closed during the summer of 2022, to be replaced by a Target store at the relocation.
+The department store closed during the summer of 2022, which was replaced with a Target that opened in October 2024.

 Ownership

-International Market Place is situated on six acres of land owned by Queen Emma Land Company.
-The center itself is owned by Taubman and CoastWood Capital Group through a long-term land lease with Queen Emma Land Company.
+International Market Place is situated on six acres of land, owned by the Queen Emma Land Company.
+The center itself is owned by Taubman and CoastWood Capital Group through a long-term land lease with the Queen Emma Land Company.
 Taubman leases and manages the project.